Hundreds Tee it Up for Cancer to Raise Funds

-It was a day or remembrance and celebration as hundreds came out to support the American Cancer Society.
+It was a day of remembrance and celebration as hundreds came out to support the American Cancer Society.

 Event Chair Andy Farley explains, “We do have winners but it’s all about having fun celebrating those we love that have battled with cancer and raising funds for the cancer society.
 Cancer didn’t take a year off just because of COVID so we didn’t take a year off.”

-Vince’s wife Holly and their daughters Brittany and Sarah were on hand at todays (Mondays) event.
+And this year's honoree was Vince Koza.
+His wife, Holly, and their daughters, Brittany and Sarah, were on hand at today's (Mondays) event.